zaneprall/ExfilHz/README.md

 ### Limitations:

 - Processing Time: Generating files, especially large ones, may take a significant amount of time to modulate or send.
+- Speed: Data transfers using this method are exceedingy slow.
+Bitrate = Number of bits per hex character (4) / Duration per hex character.
+The default bitrate is 80bps.
+- Hardware Dependency: The effectiveness of frequency penetration and the quality of audio conversion depend on the hardware used for playback and recording.
 - Hardware Dependency: The effectiveness of frequency penetration and the quality of audio conversion depend on the hardware used for playback and recording.
 - Audibility: Default settings use ultrasonic frequencies.
 Adjust -L and -H for audible ranges if needed.
 - Interference: Noisy environments will be considerably harder to exfiltrate data from.
 You may need to turn your volume up to 11, or transmit multiple times and normalize the data.